Table of Contents

 - Low Scope of Added Financial benefits

 There is no scope for earning profit in a job.
 Your monthly salary will be fixed.
+Promotions are rare and unpredictable, as they require years of effort, quality work and good performance.
 There is no chance of earning any added financial benefits other than a couple of annual bonuses or incentives for good performance.

 What is a business?